gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 Go to the directory with Gramine's PyTorch example::

-   git clone --depth 1 --branch v1.5 https://github.com/gramineproject/examples.git
+   git clone --depth 1 |stable-checkout| https://github.com/gramineproject/examples.git
    cd examples/pytorch

 The directory contains a Python script ``pytorchexample.py`` and other relevant